venkatchoudharyala/ChatGPT_APP/README.md

 It will deploy the App.

-Prefer to use it with any sand box environm
+Prefer to use it with any sand box environme